-In this tutorial, we’ll explain how you can scrape useful data quickly without having to worry to write complex code.
+Follow the next steps to learn how you can scrape useful data quickly from eBay without having to worry to write complex code.
 It will be as easy as using a regular Excel function!

-Our function, build on top of Google Sheets extending its functionalities, can extract any element available on a webpage.
+Our function, ImportFromWeb, is built on top of Google Sheets extending its functionalities.
+It can extract any element available on a webpage.
 You can retrieve directly in Google Sheets any information you need and cross it with other data sources.
 How cool is that?

 The only pieces of information you need are: